SoftInstigate/restheart-plugin-skeleton/README.md

 NOTE: we don't specify the `-s` option, so RESTHeart connects to MongoDB and provides the Data APIs.

 Test a simple GET /users request.
-The `admin` user is creted automatically.
+The `admin` user is created automatically.

 With curl